Achieving Passive House Certification – And Why It’s Not Just for New Homes

 • EnerPHit – the standard for retrofitting existing buildings

-This last one, ‘EnerPHit certification’, covers the retrofit of the Passive House standard into existing buildings.
+EnerPHit certification covers the retrofit of the Passive House standard into existing buildings.
 By improving a building’s insulation, reducing thermal bridging, increasing airtightness, upgrading the quality of the windows, adding mechanical ventilation with heat recovery and utilising renewable energy sources and heat generation, energy savings of between 75-90% can be achieved even in existing buildings.

 House Axo

 Passive House is also not just for homes.
 The standard can certify the energy efficient credentials of any kind of building, and so far supermarkets, schools, hospitals, offices, retail buildings, factories, sports halls and even swimming pools have been completed and certified to Passive House standard.
-It’s not only for stand alone buildings either; many multi-residential developments have been constructed and certified, with New Zealand’s first being built right now in Dunedin.
+It’s not only for stand alone buildings either; many multi-residential developments have been constructed and certified, with New Zealand’s first being built in Dunedin.

 Almost any building, of any size, in any location, can be Passive House certified.
 What it promises is the interior comfort of occupants, the energy efficiency of the building, and an assurance of quality throughout.
-It also means lower energy bills, less maintenance and far, far healthier interior environments.
+It also means lower energy bills, less maintenance and far healthier interior environments.
 So why not make your next project Passive House Certified?